 The age and life stages of skin condition patients are considered equally as important when exploring female experiences.
 Women face unique psychosomatic dermatological challenges (Levystka, 2023), through encountering the sociocultural pressures of being young, yet also unique pressures of their own within the female beauty standard (Grogan, 2021).
 This becomes evident through the comparisons of findings between male and female participants, within their self evaluations but also the evaluations made by others.
 Women with psoriasis have lower self esteem than men (Kowalewska et al, 2022), whilst women with atopic eczema received more stigmatisation, compared to male controls (Boehm et al, 2012).
 As a result, body image plays a more central role in the production of psychological morbidities in women, as positive body image prevented depression most significantly in female psoriasis patients (Wojtyna et al, 2017), therefore, supporting the notion that cosmetically disfiguring conditions are more consequential to the psychosocial wellbeing of women than men, through the construction of beauty as a measure of female worth.
 This is most efficiently represented through the personal narratives of female skin condition patients, that described the outcome of their low body image beyond the means of simple attractiveness, but rather detrimental to their femininity (Magin et al, 2010).

 To the knowledge of the authors, there has been limited recent qualitative research that exclusively explores the personal narratives of young women with eczema, psoriasis and acne, particularly in the UK.
 There has been a phenomenological study conducted in Pakistan on the psychosocial impacts of acne in women between 18-25 years old.
 Through semi-structured interviews, a poor body image was identified as a predominant effect that was accompanied by bullying, discrimination, and an inferiority complex among Pakistan women (Bukhari et al, 2021).
 Pakistani research continues to explore the mental well-being of young female skin condition patients, as an interpretive phenomenological analysis on 12 young women with atopic eczema (AE) unveiled major themes relating to body image.
 Consistent with Bukhari’s identification of discrimination through the visibility of acne, young women with AE also experienced social rejection, resulting in feelings of shame and coping strategies of social withdrawal (Afzal et al, 2023).
-These findings lack generalisability to the UK, due to the cultural differences between Western and Eastern societies.
+Therefore, a gap is presented to explore the potential shared experiences of women with eczema, psoriasis and acne, as each of these skin conditions share appearance related symptoms that contradict female beauty standards.
+By exploring multiple skin conditions, opens up the opportunity for an in-depth analysis that could provide differences, as well as similarities, among the psychosocial implications of each skin disorder within the young female identity group.

-The aim of the present study was to explore the experiences of a group of women in the UK with different skin conditions, providing a specific focus at the intersection of gender and age through the identity group of young women, and allowing participants to shed light on their unique experiences that may explain their increased liklihood of psychological morbidity in relation to body image.
+The aim of the present study was to explore the experiences of a group of women in the UK with different skin conditions, providing a specific focus at the intersection of gender and age through the identity group of young women.
+The use of qualitative interviews allowed participants to shed light on their unique experiences that may explain their increased liklihood of psychological morbidity in relation to body image.

 Method